home

 I've always been an F2P player, and as a 14 year old, I didn't really have any capital to start trading with.
 I dug around and found a community offering 1 SOL (around $100 at the time) in a meme-making competition.
 I won essentially by actively chatting with the moderators of the competition.
 I really benefited from this humanity in crypto, and I'm grateful I had the opportunity to start any of this.

 I would spend the next few months of Year 10 (grade 9) turning my humble $100 portfolio into over $20K trading NFTs on Solana.
 This involved grinding whitelists, sniping new mints, and general flipping.
-I think a lot of the community at this time came from sneaker botting, and this was essentially the meta at the time.
-I do regret not taking a more balanced approach (with my health and studying), but admittedly, this simple-minded obsession felt easiest to me.
+I think a lot of the community at this time came from sneaker botting, and this was essentially the meta at the time, from this I actually learned about RPCs and the importance of performant infrastructure like Helius.
+I faced tribulation every other day and maintained killer schedules.
+I probably had the worst possible timezone to do all this, regularly waking up at 2-3 AM to catch drops.
+After a few months of this sanding down of my dopamine receptors, I realized I wanted more.

 I believe all these things contributed significantly to how I eventually made the million, and also how I lost it.
 Because I was deeply ingrained in the Solana community, I was sure Solana would thrive in a bull market.
 I also felt that learning to program lessened the impact of my portfolio's value on my self-worth, which perhaps made me more tolerant of risk.
 I thought (and maybe think) of money as no more than a number.
 I didn't really spend any of it.
 I simply found joy in winning trades and did it for fun.